If you are looking to create lasting change in your life, then I have a really simple trick for you to make the changes

 Do this to create lasting change

-So if you are looking to create lasting change, whether this is by using tools or methods you find on this website, in my courses, the Generous Life Membership, learn in Coaching-Sessions with me, or that come from an entirely different context – promise me you will actually try them out.
+So if you are looking to create lasting change, whether this is by using tools or methods you find on my blog, in my courses, in the I AM CREATOR School with me, or that come from an entirely different context – promise me you will actually try them out.

 If you do, you will not only be able to keep and practice what works for you, you will also be able to model what you’ve learned.

 And when others see that you create lasting changes, new habits and start living a happier and more fulfilled life, they might even draw inspiration from you.

-I created the Generous Life Membership as an easy way to share the tools, methods and wisdom I found most useful to make my life more simple, focused, happy, loving, spontaneous, adventurous, and successful.
+I have opened the I AM CREATOR School as an easy way to share the tools, methods and wisdom I found most useful to make my life more simple, focused, happy, loving, spontaneous, adventurous, and successful.

 Everything I share here is knowledge I have embodied, practice regularly and value greatly.